MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Import-Csv.md

 ## NOTES

-PowerShell includes the following aliases for `Import-Csv`:
+Windows PowerShell includes the following aliases for `Import-Csv`:

-- All platforms:
 - `ipcsv`

 Because the imported objects are CSV versions of the object type, they are not recognized and formatted by the PowerShell type formatting entries that format the non-CSV versions of the object